bcaddy/bcaddy.github.io/_posts/guides/2022-08-08-git-tutorial.md

 `git commit --amend` lets you edit the last commit message.
 If you've already pushed that commit you'll need to force push the change.
-Editing commit messages for older commits is doable but much more complex, look up a guide if you need to do this.
+Editing commit messages for older commits is doable but much more complex using `git rebase`, look up a guide if you need to do this.

 ### Branches